-This can happen even if you have not been convicted of any crime.
+This can happen even if you have not been charged or convicted of any crime.

 That’s important because it means that the legal burden of proof is at the civil level which only requires it to be more likely than not that you were up to no good.

 This petition process may not be very fun, could last a long time, and could be very costly.
 For example, you will likely need to hire an attorney which might cost you as much money as you have at stake.

 Your success rate could also be very low.

 In March 2017, the Justice Department’s Office of Inspector General reported that over the course of 10 years, the DEA only returned money in 8% of cases.

 And if you do get your money back, if you owe taxes or judgments, those will likely have to be paid out first.